ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel459CS/Customization.rst.txt

 *Example of a core option file for customized CSS file*

-This ""core option file" points to our customized CSS member for transactions which have the option="myOptions" defined.
-This member contains a CSS style statement:
+This "core option file" points to a customized CSS file called "custCSS.myOptions.css".
+This is used by transactions which have the option="myOptions" defined.
+This file contains a CSS style statement:

 ::